sasloan/adopt-dont-shop-paired/README.md

 <img width="1389" alt="Screen Shot 2020-02-10 at 2 59 27 PM copy" src="https://user-images.githubusercontent.com/51456013/74194688-ffa1b280-4c16-11ea-8c89-d961b380c8a6.png">

-<p> Then please click on the `clone or download` button and copy the link you see.
-After that is done then go into the local
-  repository that you choose to put this project in run. </p>
+Then please click on the `clone or download` button and copy the link you see.
+After that is done then go into the local repository that you choose to put this project in run.

 ```
 git clone 'your copy here'